DMGoldstein/DifferentialAgentMarking/README.md

-# Data and code for the paper "A multifactorial analysis of differential agent marking in Herodotus"
+# Data and code for the paper

-## Overview
+# Overview

-The repository contains three folders: data, code, and varying-intercepts.
+This repository contains the data, code, and supplementary files for the paper "A multifactorial analysis of differential agent marking in Herodotus" (_Journal of Greek Linguistics_ 2021).

-### Data
+## Data

 The folder `data` first contains the  `data.csv` file with the data used in the study.

-### Code
+## Code

 The folder `code` contains an R notebook `code-for-analyses.Rmd` with the code used for the regression analyses.
 All analyses were carried out with R version 4.0.3.

-### Plots of varying-intercepts
+## Plots of varying-intercepts

 The folder `varying-intercepts` contains the plots of the varying intercepts.